-By Train: From Paris you can take the TGV to Rennes, about 55 km south of Mont St. Michel.
-The Kiolis Emeraude bus makes the 75-minute transfer to Mont-St-Michel several times a day.
+- By train: From Paris, you can take the TGV to Rennes, about 55 km south of Mont St. Michel.
+The Keolis Emeraude bus makes the 75-minute transfer to Mont-St-Michel several times a day.
 The train from Rennes takes you as far as Pontorson, 9km from Mont St. Michel.
 You can take bus #15 to Saint Michel from the station.

-By Car: From Caen use A84 to Le Mont Saint-Michel.
+- By car: From Caen use A84 to Le Mont Saint-Michel.
 From the A11, Chartres-Lemans-Laval exit at Fougeres and go in the direction of Le Mont Saint-Michel.

 What to See

-Today the 11th century Romanesque abbey is the earliest of the buildings visible.
+Today the 11th-century Romanesque abbey is the earliest of the buildings visible.
 The center of the abbey sits directly on the pinnacle, about 80 meters off the surface of the tidal basin.

 Because of the monument's historic significance and its unique environment, the entire bay together with the mont is classified as a UNESCO world heritage site.